Aventus-Network-Services/documentation/ERC777-lift-guide.md

 Prerequisites:
 - You'll need custody of the full amount of tokens you want to lift in one of your Ethereum accounts
 - Web3 available in your browser
-- and a small amount of ETH to send the transactions
+- and a small amount of ETH to send the transaction

 ## Lift